theewiz/Product/README.md

 For me, the goal is to take on much more tasking HTML & CSS so as to get better at it before movig on to JS

-## Acknowledgments

-Grateful to Frontend Mentors for these projects - I'd keep practicing.